wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 * If firewalling, the master must be allowed to join the slave on ports 22 and 5432
 * If firewalling, the slave must be allowed to join the master with an ICMP ping
 * Trunk registration timeout (``expiry``) should be less than 300 seconds (5 minutes)
+* The slave must have no provisioning plugins installed.

 The HA solution is guaranteed to work correctly with :ref:`the following devices <devices>`.